 - Directors must inform the Company of the shares of the Company which they own directly or indirectly through Related Persons, in accordance, in all respects, with the Internal Rules of Conduct on Matters Relating to the Securities Market. - 2.
 Directors must also inform the Company of the positions they hold and the activities they carry out in other companies and, in general, of facts, circumstances or situations that may prove significant for their performance as Company directors. - 3.
-Directors must inform the Company of any situation of which they are aware whose importance of which seriously damage the Company's reputation.

-- 4. Directors must abide by the limitations on belonging to Boards of Directors set forth in the current regulations of organization, supervision and solvency of credit entities. - 5.
-Directors must inform the Company of circumstances that affect the Company and that may damage its credit or reputation, especially of criminal charges brought against them and the progress of any subsequent trial.
-The Board may, after examining the Director's situation, demand his resignation and the Director must abide by this decision.
+Directors must inform the Company of any situation of which they are aware whose importance of which seriously damage the Company's reputation. - 4.
+Directors must abide by the limitations on belonging to Boards of Directors set forth in the current regulations of organization, supervision and solvency of credit entities. - 5.
+Directors must inform the Company of any circumstances, whether or not they are related to their performance in the Company, that affect the relevant Director and the Company and that may damage its-the credit or reputation of the Company, especially of criminal charges-investigations brought against them and the progress of any subsequent trial.
+The Board, having been so informed or having otherwise become aware of such circumstances, will examine otherwise may, after examining the Director's situation as soon as possible and, taking into account the specific circumstances, will decide, following a report from the Appointments Committee, whether or not to adopt any measures, such as opening an internal investigation, requesting the resignation of the Director (a decision that shall be complied with by the relevant Director), or proposing that the relevant Director be removed from officedemand his resignation and the Director must abide by this decision.